Bokaro and Kargali Area: Mines and projects

 Konar Opencast Project is located at Konar, PO Sunday Bazar, Bokaro district.
 It is on the north bank of the Konar River in the East Bokaro Coalfield.
-Coal mining is prime activity in the region and both Bokaro colliery and Khasmahal OCP operate nearby.
+Coal mining is the prime activity in the region and both Bokaro colliery and Khasmahal OCP operate nearby.
 The Gomoh-Barkakana branch line separates the Konar OCP from Boakro and DVC mines.
 Konar OCP has a designed rated capacity of 3.5 million tonnes per annum, a mineable reserve of 74.53 million tonnes, and an expected life of around 28 years, as of 2013–14.

 Kabribad Re-organised Mine is one of the two working mines in Giridih Coalfield.
 Mining activities were started at Giridih in 1871 by Bengal Coal Company, taken over by East Indian Railways in 1896, and subsequently the ownership was transferred to NCDC in 1956 and Coal India in 1975.
 The Kabribad sector has been mined from pre-independence days, initially as an underground mine and more recently as an opencast mine.
 There is a dyke across the coal seam worked.
 On one side of the dyke coal is almost exhausted.
 A small short-term quarry was proposed on the other side of the dyke.
 The cumulative mining reserve is 3.60 million tonnes.

 The proposed Karo expansion open cast project envisaged an enhanced mine capacity of 6 million tonnes for the Karo block and 5 million tonnes for the Kaveri block.
 Karo OCP is located in the East Bokaro Coalfield.
 The Kaveri block is about 5 km from Bermo railway station on the Gomoh Barkakana branch line.
 It has a total mineable reserve of 105.17 million tonnes.